 When the head turns, you can use Reaction Commands to get onto the thing’s back.
-Good luck getting Simba to follow you – short of employing your Limit (not a bad idea), he’ll only show if the game’s auto-teleportation system wakes from one of its frequent naps and pops Simba on top of the Groundshaker to join you.
+Yes, for no reason, glad you’re keeping up.
+Good luck getting Simba to follow you – short of employing your Limit (not a bad idea), he’ll only show up on top if the game’s auto-teleportation system wakes from one of its frequent naps and pops Simba on top of the Groundshaker to join you.
 Once you’re up top, the Shaman will attack you, which is not so dangerous, giving you plenty of time to hurt it.
 But be careful: after a time, the Groundshaker will switch back to its original phase, and the Shaman will become a serious danger.
 You’ll want to get off the quadruped and start attacking the quadruped’s eyes again, and if you don’t, the game may very well knock you to the ground.
 And so it goes, beast and rider, back and forth.
 You can only finish the fight by killing the Shaman, but until that point, the back-and-forth is quite workable.

 Or at least, that’s the idea.
 The trouble is that, yet again, KH2 is too easy for its own good, and I didn’t realize the Groundshaker had phases until I played on Critical.
 That’s not a joke, and I’ve played this game in the neighbourhood of half a dozen times.
 I just stayed up on the Groundshaker’s back, half-heartedly dodging the Shaman’s juiced-up magic attacks, even on Proud.
 Maybe I got knocked off a few times but I would have just assumed the fight had gone back to moment one rather than being phase-based.
 It’s… not very impressive that I could get away with that.
 I will cop to this: I’m a fan of Lion form, and most people aren’t.
 I don’t want to brag, but maybe the reason I like Lion form is because I’m just naturally gifted with it, and maybe the average player wouldn’t be able to stay on top of the Groundshaker like that?
 But looking at the entire game, I think it’s more likely that KH2 is being too easy for its own good than that I’m too good for my own good, so I know where I’ve put my chips.